tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ##### Blade of Unerring Panache

-When you attack with this weapon and miss, you lose 4 hp (champion: 10 hp; epic: 25 hp).
+When you attack with this weapon and miss, you lose 4 hp, 10 hp at champion tier, and 25 hp at epic tier.

 **Quirk:** Tells the same stories over and over.